Last Updated on

 If we happen to have a function that does some indexing, maybe it’s a good idea to add a protective check for an empty list.
 After all, handling edge cases is an important skill to learn for any coder.

-When it comes to checking if a list is empty in Python, there are a handful of solutions.
-Let’s dive into a few.
+When it comes to checking if a list is empty in Python, there are a handful of solutions such as:

 Check if a List is Empty by its Length